SamsungResearchUK-IoT-Meetup/Meetup2/README.md

 Have a look at the [WiKi](https://github.com/SRUK-IoT-Meetup/Meetup2/wiki) for details on what was organised for the meetup!

-This month is all about getting started, setup and first steps in using microcontrollers.
+This month is all about getting started, setup and first steps in using microcontrollers...